marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ![new project translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/new_project_translator.jpg?raw=true)

-######	Create new project with source language and target language and category ( it will be useful to call API with custom dictionary)
+######	Create new project link to your ressource

--	Create document set in order to download Dictionnary set  ( you can choose Phrase Dictionnary or Sentence Dictionnary )  , please read the documentation to understand the difference.
+-	Create document set in order to download Dictionnary set  ( you can choose Phrase Dictionnary or Sentence Dictionnary )  , please read [the documentation](https://azure.microsoft.com/fr-fr/products/cognitive-services/)to understand the difference.
 Respect the partern of the file name when uploading the dictionary

-example: filename_en.TXT
+**example: filename_en.TXT**

 ![new translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/new_project_translator.jpg)